ludwikc/DataPlatformAcademy/README.md

 Current courses:

 ## SQLBootcamp :free:
-Free bootcamp to get you up-and-running with basic SQL queries, so you can find out whether this is a career path you'd like to pursue.
+Free 1-hour bootcamp to get you up-and-running with basic SQL queries, so you can find out whether this is a career path you'd like to pursue.

 SQLBootcamp Course Agenda

 ## DPA: Core Developer
-Master SQL Querying and
+Master SQL Querying for Reporting and Basic Data Analysis

 ## DPA: Master Developer
 Master SQL Database design